awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-limits.md

 ## Users<a name="activemq-user-limits"></a>

-The following table lists limits related to Amazon MQ users\.
+The following table lists quotas related to Amazon MQ users\.

 | Limit | Description |